cnorick/curse-of-strahd-notes/Index.md

 # Danger!
 Big Spoilers!
-Do Not Read
+Do Not Read!
 [Go here for no-spoiler session notes](https://cos.nathanorick.com/no-spoilers/campaign-notes/index.html) [Handouts for this Session](https://cos.nathanorick.com/no-spoilers/campaign-notes/new-handouts.html)

+Are you a DM running Curse of Strahd.
+Check out the [[README]] to download a copy of these notes for [Obsidian](https://obsidian.md/)
 ## Session Notes
 ```dataviewjs
 dv.list(dv.pages('"Session Notes"').sort().file.link)